darrenmessenger/cookbook/README.md

 ### Content

-- The text from the about section was received from [Wikipedia](https://en.wikipedia.org/wiki/Simon_(game)).
+- The recipes were found from the BBC food website and Jamie Olivers.

 ## Media

-- The background image was downloaded from [ShutterStock](https://www.shutterstock.com/).
+- The background images was downloaded from [ShutterStock](https://www.shutterstock.com/).
-- The audio sounds (beeps and failure sounds) were found on [Sound Jay](https://www.soundjay.com/).